-- Take a list of questions (see below) with you - Bring copies of your previous blood test results - If you feel comfortable, invite a friend or family member along for support or if you have a community-based patient navigator, please ask for accompaniment - Try to take notes while you talk to the doctor so that you have important information written down.
+- Take a list of questions (see below) with you - · Bring copies of your previous blood test results - If you feel comfortable, invite a friend or family member along for support - Try to take notes while you talk to the doctor so that you have important information written down.
 If you have a friend with you, ask them to take notes too.